lhcb/glossary/glossary/L.md

 ## Lamarr {#Lamarr}

 A fully parametric fast simulation technique where not only the detector response, but also the reconstruction is parametrized.
-See more [here](https://cds.cern.ch/record/2699550/files/davis_fast_simulations_at_lhcb_v3%2004.11.pdf).
+See [LHCb-TALK-2019-404](https://cds.cern.ch/record/2699550/files/) for a recent presentation.

 ## LFN: Logical File Name {#LFN}